 Applying for a Study Visa

 You will need to apply for a study visa to live in Italy.
-The first thing you should do is visit your consulate website (or call them) to find out exactly what they need for that application.
+The first thing you should do is visit your consulate website (or call them) to find out exactly what they need for your application and schedule an appointment for the visa.
 Normally, a housing letter and enrollment letter are required, which we can get started on in the meantime.
 If your consulate requires anything more, please let us know ASAP, especially if we need to mail original copies of all materials to you from Rome.

 First Aid Training and Background Checks

-All Fellows are required to get First Aid training, Epipen training (a separate online course), and a standard background check.
-Please send your certificates and documents to email@example.com before your arrival in Rome.
-Keep your receipts, and we will reimburse you for whatever this might cost.
+All Fellows are required to get CPR - First Aid training, Epipen training (a separate online course), and a standard background check.
+Please send your certificates and documents to firstname.lastname@example.org before your arrival in Rome.
+Keep your receipts, and we will reimburse your costs for these certifications.

-We will provide you with a roundtrip flight to Rome -- simply fill out the form below, which includes fields for travel preferences.
-The official start date of the Fellowship is September 15th, and the official end is the last day of Living Latin in Rome (High School).
-However, you can arrive before the start date or depart after the end date, if you make a request .
-The trip to Rome will be booked now, so please let us know your definite plans.
-The trip back can be changed at a later date, but if you know right now that you'll be extending your stay in Europe (for LGiG, for instance), please indicate that on the form.
+The Paideia Institute will provide a roundtrip flight to Rome.
+Fill out the form below, which includes fields for travel preferences.
+The official start date of the Fellowship is September 15th, and the official end is the last day of Living Latin in Rome (High School) or Living Greek in Greece (High School), depending on which program you are teaching.
+However, you can arrive before the start date or depart after the end date, if you let us know your plans.
+The trip to Rome will be booked soon, so please let us know your definite plans as soon as possible.
+The trip back can be changed at a later date, but if you know right now that you'll be extending your stay in Europe (to stay for the LGiG program, for instance), please indicate that on the form.

 Rome Fellow Information Form

-If you decide you'd like to join us in Rome, please submit the following form by March 22nd, 2018.
+If you decide you'd like to join us in Rome, please submit the following form and sign the fellowship agreement by March 22nd, 2019.